googlefonts/colr-gradients-spec/colr-gradients-spec.md

-**Note:** It follows from the algorithm that: a) When both radii are 0, r₀ = r₁ = 0, then r(ω) is always 0 and nothing is painted. b) If the centers of the circles are distinct, one has a zero radius, the other has a non-zero radius, the resulting shape resembles a triangle that is open to one side, see Figure 3 below. c) If the circles centers are identical, one has a zero radius, one has a non-zero radius, then the gradient is well-defined and is painted according to the algorithm.
+**Note:** It follows from the algorithm that: a) When both radii are 0, r₀ = r₁ = 0, then r(ω) is always 0 and nothing is painted. b) If the centers of the circles are distinct, one has a zero radius, the other has a non-zero radius, the resulting shape resembles a cone that is open to one side, see Figure 3 below. c) If the circles centers are identical, one has a zero radius, one has a non-zero radius, then the gradient is well-defined and is painted according to the algorithm.